 I use writing journals to help guide my guided writing instruction.
-(Guided writing is just like guided reading – small groups of students grouped homogeneously by ability pulled out to work through the writing process What's on a Farm?
-Informational Writing for Primary Gradeswith me at their instructional level.)
+(Guided writing is just like guided reading – small groups of students grouped homogeneously by ability pulled out to work through the writing process with me at their instructional level.)
 Right now, we are working on my Primary Informational Writing Journal, and our topic is “On a farm, you will find…” Now, when I created this journal, this seemed like a very straight forward question.

 Talking to my kids about this subject has been a great reminder of how much background knowledge can impact the picture a child has in their mind when we talk about any subject.
 Since they bring this background knowledge to the books they read and the discussions we have, it is super important to be aware of our students’ background knowledge.